FeatureBaseDB/www/content/blog/writing-a-client-library.md

 The ORM component provides an API to form PQL (Pilosa Query Language) queries.
 The advantage of using the ORM against raw queries is that it is usually less verbose and less error prone.
 Also, parameters are validated on the client side which allows us to catch validation related errors earlier.

 We are going put the ORM related code in `pilosa/orm.lua`.
-Let's start with defining `PQLQuery` which keeps a PQL query and the index to execute it against. `PQLQuery` constructor receives the `index` of type `Index` (to be defined a bit further) and `pql` of type string:
+Let's start with defining `PQLQuery` which contains a PQL query as well as the index that the query is to be executed against. `PQLQuery` constructor receives the `index` of type `Index` (to be defined a bit further) and `pql` of type string:

 ```lua